 Why is Customer Lifetime Value an Important Metric?
 Why Should You Focus on This to Grow Your Business?

 CLTV is an important metric as it can help you to focus your resources more effectively within your business.
-As we explored earlier, it is likely to be more effective and profitable for your business to focus on maximising value for and from your existing customers than it is to continually be acquiring new ones.
+As we explored earlier, it is likely to be more effective and profitable for your business to focus on maximizing value for and from your existing customers than it is to continually be acquiring new ones.

 Focusing on CLTV is to focus on a long-term vision and growth for your business.
 By aiming to increase your CLTV, you must focus on improving your customer relationships from the moment you acquire them.
 Such focus could help your business to improve everything from sales conversations and client onboarding to ongoing service and how you manage the discussion when customers call you to cancel.